roopekole/tira-labra/README.md

 ```

-2. Change configurations by altering
+2. Change configurations by altering the [.pylintrc](.pylintrc) file.